yudaitnb/yudaitnb.github.io/_pages/students.md

   # sidebar: left
 ---

-I support [the PRG-group](http://prg.is.titech.ac.jp/) working under [Hidehiko Masuhara](https://prg.is.titech.ac.jp/people/masuhara/) and [Youyou Cong](https://sites.google.com/site/youyoucong212/)'s leadership.
+I assist in leading [the PRG-group](http://prg.is.titech.ac.jp/) under [Hidehiko Masuhara](https://prg.is.titech.ac.jp/people/masuhara/) and [Youyou Cong](https://sites.google.com/site/youyoucong212/)'s direction.
 If you find that our research areas align with your interests, please refer to ["How to Join the Group"](https://prg.is.titech.ac.jp/people/how-to-join/) for further details.

 I am also looking for students interested in type systems and program verification to collaborate with [Taro Sekiyama](https://skymountain.github.io/) at NII.
 If you are interested, please feel free to contact me.